VereLanz/my-advent-2021/README.md

 ### Part Two
-Instead of simple local minima we want to avoid the largest basins, which are basically areas surrounded by highest points and have a lowest point in them.
+Instead of simple local minima we want to avoid the largest basins, which are basically areas surrounded by highest points and have lower points in them.
 Multiply the three largest basins' sizes to get a basin risk score.

 [top &#8593;](#top)